 Roll out to about 1/4 – 1/3 of an inch in thickness and then cut into rounds using two different sizes of cookie cutters.
 I only have these cute flowery ones, but they worked just fine.

 Remove to your cinnamon sugar mixture and toss to coat.
-You could also use powdered sugar, or glaze them as well.
+You could also use powdered sugar, or glaze.
 The possibilities are endless!